Our goal is to generate great publicity for BedandBreakfast.com members specifically, and for the B&B industry as a whole. In this issue we cover:

 (5) Super 8’s are clean and comfortable; B&Bs are elegant and pampering.

 (6) Family friendly and romantic are simply an oxymoron.
-You can be one or the other, but families and romance are like oil and Order viagra no prescription water at B&Bs unless cottages or suites separated from the rest of the inn house one or the other.
+You can be one or the other, but families and romance are like oil and Viagra for sale in canada water at B&Bs unless cottages or suites separated from the rest of the inn house one or the other.
 Don’t try to be everything to everyone.
 Focus on your unique selling points in the first paragraph of your description.

 (7) We see this term often.
 Your guests are trying to escape from their home and the stresses of jobs, kids, etc. Be their refuge and respite, not their home.